lacyk3/RadiallySymmetricCART/README.md

 ## Fit to Data:
 contains code used to fit model to murine study data
-  - Zhao et al.
+  - Zhao et al. -- Figure 5A
-  - Skovgard et al.
+  - Skovgard et al. -- Figure 5B